Aesculus flava: Uses

-Other uses

 The saponins in the seed can be used as a soap substitute.
 Saponins can be obtained by chopping them up into small pieces immersing them into hot water, it can be used to wash the body or clothes.
 Out of all the American hardwoods its wood is the softest and makes poor lumber, but can be used for pulpwood and woodenware.
 It can be used to make artificial limbs, wooden ware, pulp and can be sawn into lumber.

-Cultivation

-Aesculus flava is cultivated as an ornamental tree.
-The tree's showy yellow flowers and good autumn color are attractive in larger gardens and in parks.

-This plant has gained the Royal Horticultural Society's Award of Garden Merit.

-It has been marked as a pollinator plant that attracts hummingbirds and bees.
+A paste made from the seeds is used in bookbinding to deter insect damage.